 Q: Are the fire stations staffed 24/7?

 A: All of the department members are volunteer.
 There are no sleeping quarters at our fire stations so primary response is usually from the member’s house, to the fire station, then to incident location.
+With any volunteer fire department response times can be longer than what is common for paid fire departments that have members sitting at the station ready to go.
+We do our best to get there as fast and safely as possible.

 Q: How can I join the fire department?